Battle of Brunanburh: Battle

-The battle resulted in an overwhelming victory for Æthelstan's army.
-The main source of information is the poem Battle of Brunanburh in the Anglo-Saxon Chronicle.
 After travelling north through Mercia, Æthelstan's army met the invading forces at Brunanburh.
 In a battle that lasted all day, the English finally forced them to break up and flee.
 There was probably a prolonged period of hard fighting before the invaders were finally defeated.
 According to the poem, the English "clove the shield-wall, hacked the war-lime, with hammers's leavings".
-"There lay many a soldier of the men of the north, shot over shield, taken by spears, likewise Scottish also, sated, weary of war.
+"There lay many a soldier of the men of the north, shot over shield, taken by spears, likewise Scottish also, sated, weary of war".
 Wood states that all large battles were described in this manner, so the description in the poem is not unique to Brunanburh.

 Æthelstan and his army pursued the invaders until the end of the day, slaying great numbers of enemy troops.
 Olaf fled and sailed back to Dublin with the remnants of his army and Constantine escaped to Scotland; Owain's fate is not mentioned.
 According to the poem: "Then the Northmen, bloody survivors of darts, disgraced in spirit, departed on Ding's Mere, in nailed boats over deep water, to seek out Dublin, and their [own] land again."
 Never has there been greater slaughter "since the Angles and Saxons came here from the east...seized the country".

 The Annals of Ulster describe the battle as "great, lamentable and horrible" and record that "several thousands of Norsemen ... fell".
 Among the casualties were five kings and seven earls from Olaf's army.
 The poem records that Constantine lost several friends and family members in the battle, including his son.
 The largest list of those killed in the battle is contained in the Annals of Clonmacnoise, which names several kings and princes.
 A large number of English also died in the battle, including two of Æthelstan's cousins, Ælfwine and Æthelwine.